 - Keep a schedule: While it’s hard to duplicate the schedule school provides, try keeping meal times, naps, and bedtime around their regular hours.
 Movie and game nights are fun and provide bonding opportunities for the whole family but try doing them on early or over the weekends to ensure you and your little one are getting the rest you need.

 - Make plans: Plan at least one activity every day.
 “We are visiting grandma at 4pm”, “Movie night starts at 5pm”, “Picnic at the park at noon”.
 Having one activity every day can give you and your child a center of gravity around which the rest of the day can be structured.

 - Find friends: A playdate is a great way to spend your day.
-Your son will get to have fun with his friends, plus you’ll see other parents as well.
+Your daughter will get to have fun with her friends, plus you’ll see other parents as well.